A third of Brits are confused by financial terms. Are you one of them?

 Fleet Leasing

-We have our very own van man here at Carparison, so if you have any questions about Fleet Management, just get in touch.
+We’ve got our very own van man here at Carparison, and more information about Fleet Management too.

 Funder